A Place for Mom: Litigation

-In December 2017, a class-action lawsuit was brought against A Place for Mom for violations of the Telephone Consumer Protection Act, alleging that the service did not adequately inform users of, or receive written consent for the use of robocalling as part of its services.
-The parties reached a $6 million settlement in September 2019, but it was rejected by a Washington district court for not being based on "clearly defined objective criteria".
+In December 2017, a class-action lawsuit was brought against A Place for Mom for violations of the Telephone Consumer Protection Act, alleging that the service did not adequately inform users of or receive written consent for the use of robocalling as part of its services.
+The parties reached a $6 million settlement in September 2019, but a Washington district court rejected it for not being based on "clearly defined objective criteria".